javier1986/Enablement-TSMX/README.md

-Playbooks and roles of Enablement Workshop for TSMX
+Playbooks and roles of Enablement Workshop for T-Systems
 =========

-Playbooks and roles of Enablement Workshopfor TSMX
+Playbooks and roles of Enablement Workshopfor T-Systems
 =========

-Playbooks and role used on TSMX Enablement Workshop
+Playbooks and role used on T-systems Enablement Workshop new